ryanherelah/ryanherelah.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+I will graduate from [The Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk)in October with a Master's degree in Information System Mangement.
+I will work as an IT consultant in [KPMG](https://kpmg.com/cn/en/home.html) from November.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.